 For the latter part of the configuration, an app is required.
 You can try out the planetarium app to carry this out.

-After launching the app, carefully use an elastic band or even a tape, and attach your smartphone with the lens cover.
+After launching the app, carefully use an elastic band or even tape, and attach your smartphone with the lens cover.
 Also, place the screen upwards.

-However, try not to use any sort of metals while attaching your phone.
+However, try not to use any sort of metal while attaching your phone.
 If you use something like a metallic arm or extension, you will probably end up messing with the entire magnetic interference.

 Align the Grids